PitonCMS/Engine/support/client/settings.md

 Add your social media links, if defined by your web designer.

 ### Users
-To grant someone else access to your website administration:
+To grant someone else access to your website administration

 * Go to **Tools > Users**
 * Click **Add User**